UniversalScientificTechnologies/UST_docs/SolarPatrol/ObservingSteps.md

 ### Activate Telescope Components

    - After inspecting the telescope
-   - switch on Electronics and Motor Power on the control panel.
-Both switches should be activated in a short time one after one (from left to right).
+   Switch on Electronics and Motor Power on the control panel.
+Both switches should be activated quickly, one after another (from left to right).
    - Wait for the 5V, 12V, and CPU indicators to light up.
    - Allow the system to initialize.
-This process includes movements for automatic calibration of the mount and may take a few minutes.
+This process includes movements for automatic mount calibration, which may take a few minutes.
 The movements are quite noisy.

 ![Electronics_power](https://github.com/user-attachments/assets/baf5ddd7-5cda-42ad-a5ab-86870d6d82e4)

-## Setting Up the Telescope for observation
+## Setting Up the Telescope for Observation

 ### Align the Telescope Dome